The night a Chinese billionaire was accused of rape in Minnesota | Malay Mail

 Within days, Liu was back in China, which has no extradition treaty with the United States.

 “Liu has returned to work in Beijing and he continues to lead the company.
-There is no interruption to JD.com’s day-to-day business operations,” Loretta Chao, the JD.com spokeswoman, said. — Reuters
+There is no interruption to JD.com’s day-to-day business operations,” Loretta Chao, the JD.com spokeswoman, told Reuters. — Reuters